MrGreyWolf97/smart4aviation/README.md

 # Smart4Aviation

-This is a Spring Boot 3.1.3 [Maven] application, written in Kotlin.
+This is a Spring Boot 3.1.3 [Maven] application, written in Java.

 I created a set of 2 APIs (plus a couple of test APIs to retrieve the basic data stored inside the json files).
 Here follows the examples of cURL for the two APIs: